Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Graph-augmented Learning to Rank

 where $f(\cdot)$ is a one-layer perceptron and $\odot$ is the point-wise multiplication operation.
-Similarly, we can compute the enhanced subgraph representation $\widehat{\mathbf{S}}$:
+We can also compute the enhanced subgraph representation $\widehat{\mathbf{S}}$.

 Then, $\mathbf{q}$ and $\mathbf{S}$ are fed into the BiMPM matching layer \cite{wang2017bilateral} to get two sequences of matching vectors $\overline{\mathbf{q}} \in \mathbb{R}^{l_1 \times 8l}$ and $\overline{\mathbf{S}} \in \mathbb{R}^{l_2 \times 8l}$, where $l$ is the number of perspectives.
-The matching layer defines four kinds of matching strategies to compare each time-step of one sequence against all time-steps of the other sequence from both forward and backward directions: (1) \textit{Full-Matching} Each forward or backward hidden state in one sentence is compared with the last hidden state in the other sentence; (2) \textit{Maxpooling-Matching} Each forward or backward hidden state in one sentence is compared with each hidden state in the other sentence and maxpooling is applied to obtain the maximum value of each dimension; (3) \textit{Attentive-Matching} The attentive vector of each token in one sentence is computed over the other sentence and each hidden state is compared with its corresponding attentive vector; and (4) \textit{Max-Attentive-Matching} The hidden state in the other sentence with the highest cosine similarity is selected as the attentive vector of each token in this sentence.
+For the matching layer, we follow the original implementation of BiMPM, which defines four kinds of matching strategies to compare each time-step of one sequence against all time-steps of the other sequence from both forward and backward directions.

 Finally, [$\overline{\mathbf{q}}$;$\widehat{\mathbf{q}}$] and [$\overline{\mathbf{S}}$;$\widehat{\mathbf{S}}$] are regarded as inputs to a shared BiLSTM-based aggregation layer to get the final representation: